cs110sp22/cs110_alek.github.io/pages/_lectures/week01_lecture01.md

     external: 1
 ---

-Welcome to the course!
-COVID-19 edition.
-We'll all be figuring this online situation out together -- let's help each other stay engaged, motivated, productive, and healthy!

 By the end of this course, we want each of you to have written many computer programs, and have a solid grasp of some fundamental programming concepts.
 To do this, you're going to have to teach yourself the skills that you need to accomplish this goal by ***actively participating*** in the class. *Active* participation means (a) doing the readings, (b) watching the videos, (c) attending the lectures and lab sessions, and (d) completing the practice problems, labs, projects, and homework assignments.

-We will be using regularly scheduled class time for live discussions -- [on zoom](../resources/zoom) -- of the slides, videos, coding activities, and / or readings that have been posted for the day.
+We will be using regularly scheduled class time for live discussions of the slides, videos, coding activities, and / or readings that have been posted for the day.
 * Please review the slides and videos before class
 * Please attend the live lectures, code along, and ask questions
-* All live lectures will be recorded